rfldn0/WMUStudentsUpdate/PROJECT_STRUCTURE.md

 python backend/db_manager.py
 ```

-**Options:**
-1. View all students (table)
+**Enhanced Options (v2.5.0):**
+1. Add new student(s) - Continuous input for multiple students ⭐ NEW
+2. Edit student (single/batch) - Single or batch editing ⭐ NEW
+3. Show data (with sorting) - Sort by last changed, name, or ID ⭐ NEW
+4. Generate CSV export
+5. Remove student (single/batch) - Single or batch deletion ⭐ NEW
-2. Search by name
+6. Search student by name
-3. Count total students
+7. Count total students
-4. Count by major
+8. Count by major
-5. Count by province
+9. Count by province
-6. Count graduated students ⭐ NEW
+10. Count graduated students
-7. Add student
-8. Delete student
-9. Export to CSV
-10. Exit
+11. Exit

 ---